Meningitis Vaccination Requirement

 *Although recommended, the new Meningococcal Group B (MenB) vaccines (Trumenba and Bexsero), which only protect against one strain (B), do NOT meet the requirement of a quadrivalent vaccine given within 5 years.

 - The Texas State Student Health Center offers meningococcal vaccinations.
-Call 512.245.2161 to make an appointment in Nurse Clinic for the vaccination.
+Appointments for the vaccination can be made online or by calling 512.245.2161 to make an appointment.

 - Private physicians, Pediatricians and Family Medicine in particular, often offer meningococcal vaccinations to their patients.
 Call your physician to ask about availability and cost of the vaccination.